 Parks, Preserves and Natural Areas in the South Bay

 Galls are at their prime in the fall which is when they reach their most glorious in color and max size.
 The Bay Area compared to other parts of the US or North America has funny seasons, or kind of lack them in general.
 So when I say “fall” I probably should say for the sake of galls that could be the beginning of September through October, and perhaps later (tbd).
 Basically you want to find them before leaves start falling, and the trees aren’t totally quenching for the rains to return.
+Galls can still be found on fallen leaves, but I personally have very little success finding them on the ground.

-Ulistac is a small but mighty natural area in the heart of Northern San Jose.
+Ulistac is a small but mighty restored area in the heart of Northern San Jose.
 While the quantity of oaks is fewer than other parks, it’s a great place for a pre or post work day walk.

 Alum Rock has oodles of oaks, as well as many trails to make a trip short or long, flat or hilly.
 Some trails have many oaks with reachable leaves, while others don’t.
 But this is when my tip of finding hills comes in.
 Many of the hilly trails have narrow trails where you can get eye level with the oak’s branches.
 Scaling these hills are not always so easy, some are quite steep, and better left for the deer, turkey and quails to explore.